George T Whitesides, CEO

 Jon Turnipseed, Vice President of Safety

-As Virgin Galactic’s Head of Safety, Jon’s role is to define and develop the operational safety framework and lead the team in keeping safety as Virgin Galactic’s North Star.
-His responsibilities encompass all safety aspects of the company’s operations, from standard OSHA compliance through space launch mission activities.
-He also coordinates Safety programs with Scaled Composites, The Spaceship Company and with Spaceport America.
+As Vice President of Safety, Jon Turnipseed defines and develops the operational safety framework for Virgin Galactic.
+His responsibilities encompass all safety aspects of the company’s operations, from standard Occupational Safety and Health Administration (OSHA) compliance through space launch mission activities.
+He also coordinates safety programs with Scaled Composites, The Spaceship Company and with Spaceport America.

 Prior to joining Virgin Galactic, Jon held key leadership roles with diverse aerospace organizations and companies, such as NASA, Computer Sciences Corporation, Integrated Science Solutions Inc., AlliedSignal Aerospace and Rockwell International.
 He is a retired Major from the U.S. Air Force.
 His experience with aviation and space safety covers diverse areas including military and NASA aircraft, Space Shuttle recovery team for Edwards AFB landings, as well as being a Launch Director for launching large missiles and rockets on the Western Test Range.

 Jon is a professional member of the American Society of Safety Engineers (ASSE), and as a member of ASSE’s governmental affairs committee, he has twice testified before Congress.
 He holds the highest formally accredited safety ranking as a Certified Safety Professional® and has a Bachelor of Business Administration degree from the University of Iowa and a master’s degree in safety from Central Missouri State University.